-We have compiled a list of ketogenic book resources that we have read throughout our keto experience and found them to really help us understand the reasoning behind the ketogenic way of eating.
+We have compiled a list of ketogenic books that we have read throughout our keto experience and found them to really help us understand the reasoning behind the ketogenic way of eating.
 Filling our brains with this knowledge has assisted us in staying motivated and committed for the long term.
-We also found a key element to our success was variety in the food we were eating and the recipes we found in these books really helped.

 The Obesity Code – By Dr Jason Fung.
 The Obesity Code is very easy to read and understand.
 It provides a great introduction into the obesity epidemic and specific steps we can take to regain control of our weight.